Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Fixed-point wavefunctions of FSPT phases

+The fixed-point wavefucitons for FSPT phases in 2D and 3D are much more complicated.
+We will describe all the details and explain the corresponding physical meanings below.

-Similar to the wave function renormalization scheme for 2D bosonic SET phases, here we will consider quantum state defined on an arbitrary triangulation for 2D and 3D FSPT phases.
-The triangulation admits a branching structure that can be labelled by a set of local arrows on all links (edges) with no oriented loop for any triangle.
-Mathematically, the branching structure can be regarded as a discrete version of $\rm spin^c$ structure and can be consistently defined on arbitrary triangulations of orientable manifolds.
+Similar to the wavefunction renormalization scheme for 2D bosonic SET phases, we consider the quantum state defined on an arbitrary triangulation for 2D and 3D FSPT phases.
+The triangulation admits a branching structure that can be labeled by a set of local arrows on all links (edges) with no oriented loop for any triangle.
+Mathematically, the branching structure can be regarded as a discrete version of a $\rm spin^c$ structure and can be consistently defined on arbitrary triangulations of 2D and 3D orientable manifolds.

-Let us begin with the construction of fixed point wavefunction in 2D, and the generalization into 3D will be straightforward.
-Since any 2D FSPT state can be naturally mapped to a 2D bosonic SET state by gauging the fermion parity symmetry, our construction for fixed point wavefucntions will be greatly inspired by such kind of connections.
-In particular, an FSPT state with total symmetry $G_f=G_b\times \mathbb Z_2^f$ can be mapped to a $G_b$ symmetry enriched toric code model.
-As a simple example, fixed point wavefucntions and commuting projector parent Hamiltonians on arbitrary trivalent graph (due of a triangulation) with $G_b=\mathbb Z_2$ are constructed in \Ref{cheng16}.
-It has also been shown that all these SET states can be obtained by gauging fermion parity from FSPT states with total symmetry $G_f=\mathbb Z_2\times \mathbb Z_2^f$.
+We begin with the construction of fixed-point wavefunction in 2D; then, the generalization to 3D becomes straightforward.
+As any 2D FSPT state can be naturally mapped to a 2D bosonic SET state by gauging the fermion parity symmetry, our construction for fixed-point wavefunctions is greatly inspired by such connections.
+In particular, an FSPT state with total symmetry $G_f=G_b\times \mathbb Z_2^f$ can be mapped to a $G_b$ symmetry-enriched toric code model.
+As a simple example, fixed-point wavefunctions and commuting projector parent Hamiltonians on an arbitrary trivalent graph (due to triangulation) with $G_b=\mathbb Z_2$ were constructed in \Ref{cheng16}.
+It has also been shown that all of these SET states can be obtained by gauging fermion parity from FSPT states with total symmetry $G_f=\mathbb Z_2\times \mathbb Z_2^f$.